Your Life Amongst Unbelievers

 In The Word

-11 Our mouth has spoken freely to you, O Corinthians, our heart is opened wide.
+11 Our mouth has spoken freely to you, you Corinthians, our heart is opened wide.
 12 You are not restrained by us, but you are restrained in your own affections.
-13 Now in a like exchange—I speak as to children—open wide to us also.
+13 Now in the same way in exchange—I am speaking as to children—open wide your hearts to us, you as well.

-14 Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
-15 Or what harmony has Christ with Belial, or what has a believer in common with an unbeliever?
-16 Or what agreement has the temple of God with idols?
+14 Do not be mismatched with unbelievers; for what do righteousness and lawlessness share together, or what does light have in common with darkness?
+15 Or what harmony does Christ have with Belial, or what does a believer share with an unbeliever?
+16 Or what agreement does the temple of God have with idols?
 For we are the temple of the living God; just as God said,

 And I will be their God, and they shall be My people.